Landbay Partners Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the Landbay Partners Solicitor Panel from members of the public
+Landbay Partners Solicitor Panel Recently Asked Questions from members of the public

-I have not been happy with the level or service received from my lawyer.
+On the whole I have been dissatisfied with the level or service received from my lawyer.
 Is there a Landbay Partners conveyancing panel complaints department or do I complain directly to the law firm?

 Complaining to Landbay Partners about their conveyancing panel is unlikely to yield much of a response.
-All solicitors and conveyancer must have a complaints procedure.
-You can get information from the solicitor’s or conveyancer’s website or ask at their office.
+Every solicitor firm and conveyancer must have a complaints procedure.
+Usually one can find this information from the solicitor’s or conveyancer’s website or ask at their office.
 They must tell you about it if you ask.

 The Legal Ombudsman will make sure that your complaint is properly dealt with by the solicitor.
 It can also advise you how to complain.